microsoft/vscode-docs/docs/containers/debug-netcore.md

 ## Running and debugging with SSL support

-If you are using SSL (using the HTTPS protocol), you will need to make a few changes to your configuration.
+To enable SSL (using the HTTPS protocol), you will need to make a few changes to your configuration.

 1. In the Dockerfile, add an EXPOSE line to the base section to define a separate port for HTTPS / SSL.
 Keep a separate EXPOSE line with a different port for HTTP requests.